sagemath/trac_to_gh/Issue 5497.md

 # Issue 5497: notebook: make sure each worksheet can only run once

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5497

 Original creator: mabshoff